shields the clean air montane tree bark

 - Habitat

 - Grows on bark of trees, rocks, and fence posts in open, sunny locations.
-Found from sea level to the montane zone, particularly where the bark is rough and the air is clean.
-The lichen of the soft surface, the one that looks and feels like velvet.
+Found from sea level to the montane zone where air is clean.

 - Range

-- Found throughout the North and South Islands on bark of trees, rocks, and wood in damp, shaded forests.
-Most common in the South Island's beech forests and the North Island's western ranges.
-Also found in temperate regions worldwide.
+- Found throughout the North and South Islands on bark of trees, rocks, and wood.
+Most common in beech forests and western ranges.

 - Endemism